biovir3/biovir3.github.io/_posts/2019-04-19-PopulationGrowth.md

 ![png](output_13_1.png)

-<p>The first problem I discovered is there is a missing county in my data. it shows up as the white spot.</p>
+The first problem I discovered is there is a missing county in my data. it shows up as the white spot.
-<p>I created the view counties by state function to discover what state had the missing county, and correct for it.
+I created the view counties by state function to discover what state had the missing county, and correct for it.
 I won't go through all of the states to show you which one it was.
 South Dakota turned out to be the culprit, and I looked at a map of that state to determine what the county was.</p>
-<p>Shannon County changed it's name to Oglala Lakota County in 2017, and with the name change their GeoID tag changed.
+Shannon County changed it's name to Oglala Lakota County in 2017, and with the name change their GeoID tag changed.
 I discovered the GeoID tags of both Shannon, and Oglala Lakota, and in the shapefile, I change the tag for Oglala Lakota back to Shannon County.</p>

 ```python